jt28828/setting-up-asp-dotnet-core-nginx-ubuntu/README.md

 sudo systemctl start kestrel-APPNAME.service sudo systemctl status kestrel-APPNAME.service
 ```
-You can restart it using
+If needed, you can restart it using
 ```
 sudo systemctl restart kestrel-APPNAME.service
 ```
-You can stop it using
+If needed, you can stop it using
 ```
 sudo systemctl stop kestrel-APPNAME.service
 ```